Texas

 Key Requirements

-• Applies to public and 15+ private employers
+• Applies to federal contractors and agencies

 Ban the Box Best Practices for Texas Employers